jamiephan/HeroesOfTheStorm_TryMode2.0/TOOLS.md

 However, I cannot find a way to get the debug window up despite manually calling the debug window out.
 This tool is extremely useful for debugging if Heroes can call it out.
 Well, unfortunately.

-Those messages still carry out important information about the current state of the trigger call, therefore, I changed the `TriggerDebugOutput` inside the mimic internal libs to a custom function, that will output the message to `c_messageTitleDebug` instead, like how all the chat commands output.
+Those messages still carry out important information about the current state of the trigger call so I changed the `TriggerDebugOutput` inside the mimic internal libs to a custom function, that will output the message to `c_messageTitleDebug` instead, like how all the chat commands output.

-The Lib that countian this command is also generated via the mimic [tool](#Tools), which is `ModulesMimicLibs/MimicTriggerDebugOutput.galaxy`.

 #### Prefixing Chat Commands